-When Gallery Director and Curator Claire Pearce contacted me about putting together a collection of ceramic works and original works on paper for a group exhibition, Prism, she was organising at Thrown Contemporary, I was really excited.
-Thrown Contemporary is a London-based a gallery specialising in original ceramics, works on paper and canvas, and has been exhibiting my work for a year now .
+When gallery director and curator Claire Pearce contacted me about putting together a collection of ceramic works and original works on paper for a group exhibition, Prism, she was organising at Thrown Contemporary, I was really excited.
+Thrown Contemporary is a London-based gallery specialising in contemporary ceramics, works on paper and canvas and has been exhibiting my work for a year now.

 My submission for Prism was started while I was living in London.
 The clay and paper works are characterised by an in-depth investigation and an intense interest in materiality.
 Revelling in the material qualities of a wide-ranging selection of media, this ceramic series frequently displays exuberant texture fields, impastos and gestural smears.
 “Skins” are applied in layers - the material self-arranges across the surface.